I couldn’t take it anymore.

 Failure Isn’t Personal, So Why Does It Feel Like It?

-As I stared at the blank screen, taking in the lack of orders for my coaching services, my Inner Mean Girl reared her ugly head:
+As I stared at the blank screen, taking in the lack of orders for my coaching services, my inner critic reared her ugly head:

 “I told you this was a bad idea.
 Who did you think you are, Marie Forleo?
 You’re not good enough to be a coach.
 You messed everything up and made a fool of yourself.”

-When it takes a hit, it bullies you back into your comfort zone.
+When your ego takes a hit, it bullies you back into your comfort zone.
 “I’m a failure” or “I don’t have what it takes to make it happen” are the weapons it uses to make you quit – and ensure you’ll keep playing small from now on.